brikis98/yevgeniy-brikman-homepage/_posts/2024-04-08-bellwether.md

 - A great taste of the 90s and, more generally, of the fads that this book focuses on.
 The management at fads at Hi-Tek are especially funny, and reminiscent of _Office Space_.

 - The central idea of the idea is intriguing.
 What causes fads?
 The answer is pretty clever too: bellwethers.
 As in, if you look at a flock of sheep, it's typically led by a bellwether, a certain sheep who is largely indistinguishable from the others, but perhaps is just a little greedier and a little faster.
-People tend to unknowingly follow bellwhethers too‚Äîjust like sheep.
+People tend to unknowingly follow bellwhethers too—just like sheep.

 **The not so good**